Home

 analysis, character development and actor transformation.
 Mr. Gioia studied with

-David Shelton and Michael Shurtleff.
-His influences
+and Michael Shurtleff.
+Other influences

 are Sanford Meisner, Michael Chekhov, and Stella Adler.